The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 Domain Authority is a measure of how trustworthy or authoritative the source of the content is.

-Your SEO tactics will usually involve building your authority, increasing your relevance for targeted queries, or both, across three main areas of optimization:
+Your search engine optimization (SEO) tactics will usually involve building your authority, increasing your relevance for targeted queries, or both, across three main areas of optimization:

 Don’t worry.
 I’m going to make this as painless as possible.